Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Optimal Rate with Completeness-type Assumption

-Compared to the concurrent and most related result \cite{rashidinejad2022optimal}, our result yields a better sample complexity when reduced to the tabular case.
+Compared to the independent and most related result \cite{rashidinejad2022optimal}, our result yields a better sample complexity when reduced to the tabular case.
 In particular, \cite{rashidinejad2022optimal} leads to a $\tilde O(1/((1-\gamma)^4\sqrt{n}))$ rate\footnote{Note that we did not specify the dependence on $|S|$ explicitly here, since it depends on the function classes being used in \cite{rashidinejad2022optimal} (which are different from ours and not comparable), which we believe can be of order $\sqrt{|S|}$ as ours.
 We thus only focus on the dependence of $1/(1-\gamma)$ and $n$.
-Also, the additional $(1-\gamma)^{-1}$ comes from that $B_v$ therein is of order $(1-\gamma)^{-1}$. }, while we have $\tilde O(1/((1-\gamma)\sqrt{n}))$.
-In fact, our reduction is comparable to and even better than (in terms of $(1-\gamma)$) the state-of-the-art result specifically for the {\it tabular} case \citep{rashidinejad2021bridging}, which is\footnote{Note that the definition of $J_{\mu_0}$ in \cite{rashidinejad2021bridging} is $(1-\gamma)$-factor off from our definition.} $\tilde O(\sqrt{|S|}/((1-\gamma)^{3/2}\sqrt{n}))$, while ours is $\tilde O(\sqrt{|S|}/((1-\gamma)\sqrt{n}))$.
-Finally, note that the lower-bound for the tabular case is $\Omega(\sqrt{|S|}/(\sqrt{(1-\gamma)n}))$, in \citep{rashidinejad2021bridging} and we believe that using the Bernstein's (instead of Hoeffding's) concentration inequality together with some variance reduction technique \citep{sidford2018near} may further improve our dependence on $1/(1-\gamma)$, and attain the lower bound.
+Also, the additional $(1-\gamma)^{-1}$ comes from the fact that $B_v$ therein is of order $(1-\gamma)^{-1}$. }, while we have $\tilde O(1/((1-\gamma)\sqrt{n}))$.
+In fact, our reduction is comparable to and even better than (in terms of $(1-\gamma)$) the state-of-the-art result \emph{specifically for the tabular} case \citep{rashidinejad2021bridging}, which is\footnote{Note that the definition of $J_{\mu_0}$ in \cite{rashidinejad2021bridging} is $(1-\gamma)$-factor off from our definition.} $\tilde O(\sqrt{|S|}/((1-\gamma)^{3/2}\sqrt{n}))$, while ours is $\tilde O(\sqrt{|S|}/((1-\gamma)\sqrt{n}))$.
+Finally, note that the lower-bound for the tabular case is $\Omega(\sqrt{|S|}/(\sqrt{(1-\gamma)n}))$ in \citep{rashidinejad2021bridging}, and we believe that using the Bernstein's (instead of Hoeffding's) concentration inequality together with some variance reduction technique \citep{sidford2018near} may further improve our dependence on $1/(1-\gamma)$, and attain the lower bound.
 We leave these directions of improvement as future work, since our focus is on the general function approximation case, and on the optimality of sample complexity in terms of $n$.

-Though attaining the $O(1/\sqrt{n})$ rate under the LP framework, the results above still rely on some completeness-type assumption.
-This naturally raises the question:
+We use the tabular case to simply demonstrate the power and generality of our constrained-LP-based framework.
+Next, we show that our framework can also readily handle the average-reward MDP setting, a less studied one in offline RL.